Git Cheatsheet

 Source: https://devdojo.com/kodewithchirag/learn-to-push-an-empty-commit

-Say…accidentally commit a change to the master branch that I did not intent too…
+Say…accidentally commit a change to the master branch that I did not indend too…

 Sync local with upstream

-Recording this as my previous method (git checkout master; git pull upstream/master)
+Recording this as my previous method (git checkout main; git pull upstream/main)

 resulted in extra commits I didn’t want…